-The TL-WR741N/TL-WR741ND 150Mbps Wireless Lite-N Router provides up to 150Mbps wireless connection with other 802.11n wireless clients.
-The speed makes it ideal for handling multiple data streams at the same time, which ensures your network stable and smooth.
-It is compatible with all IEEE 802.11g and IEEE 802.11b products.
+The TL-WR841N/TL-WR841ND 300Mbps Wireless N Router provides up to 300Mbps wireless connection with other 802.11n wireless clients.
+The incredible speed makes it ideal for handling multiple data streams at the same time, which ensures your network stable and smooth.
+The performance of this 802.11n wireless router will give you the unexpected networking experience at speed 650% faster than 802.11g.
+It is also compatible with all IEEE 802.11g and IEEE 802.11b products.